-C. Allowable Training Related Costs (SHSP and UASI)
+D. Allowable Training Related Costs (SHGP and UASI)

-Allowable training-related costs under HSGP include the establishment, support, conduct, and attendance of training specifically identified under the SHSP and UASI programs and/or in conjunction with emergency preparedness training by other Federal agencies (e.g., HHS and DOT).
+Allowable training-related costs under HSGP include the establishment, support, conduct, and attendance of training specifically identified under the HSGP and UASI programs and/or in conjunction with emergency preparedness training by other Federal agencies (e.g., HHS and DOT).
 Training conducted using HSGP funds should address a performance gap identified through an AAR/IP or other assessments (e.g., National Emergency Communications Plan NECP Goal Assessments) and contribute to building a capability that will be evaluated through a formal exercise.
-Any training or training gaps, including those for children, older adults, pregnant women, and individuals with

-Page 15 of 21 2018 UASI GRANT disabilities and others who also have access or functional needs, should be identified in the AAR/IP and addressed in the state or Urban Area training cycle.
+Any training or training gaps, including those for children, older adults, pregnant women, and individuals with disabilities and others who also have access or functional needs, should be identified in the AAR/IP and addressed in the state or Urban Area training cycle.
 Sub-Recipients are encouraged to use existing training rather than developing new courses.
-When developing new courses, Sub-Recipients are encouraged to apply the Analysis, Design, Development, Implementation and Evaluation model of instructional design using the Course Development Tool.
+When developing new courses, Sub-Recipients are encouraged to apply the Analysis, Design, Development, Implementation and Evaluation (ADDIE) model of instructional design.

-- Overtime and backfill for emergency preparedness and response personnel attending DHS/FEMA-sponsored and approved training classes - Overtime and backfill expenses for part-time and volunteer emergency response personnel participating in DHS/FEMA training - Training workshops and conferences - · Activities to achieve training inclusive of people with disabilities - · Full- or part-time staff or contractors/consultants - Travel - Supplies associated with allowable approved training that are expended or consumed during the course of the planning and conduct of the exercise project(s) - Instructor certification/re-certification - Coordination with Citizen Corps Councils in conducting training exercises - Interoperable communications training
+- Overtime and backfill for emergency preparedness and response personnel attending DHS/FEMA-sponsored and approved training classes - Overtime and backfill expenses for part-time and volunteer emergency response personnel participating in DHS/FEMA training - Training workshops and conferences - Activities to achieve training inclusive of people with disabilities - Full- or part-time staff or contractors/consultants - Travel - Supplies associated with allowable approved training that are expended or consumed during the course of the planning and conduct of the exercise project(s) - Instructor certification/re-certification - Coordination with Citizen Corps Councils in conducting training exercises - Interoperable communications training